nltk/nltk/CONTRIBUTING.md

 The [`.travis.yml`](https://github.com/nltk/nltk/blob/travis/.travis.yml) file configures the server:

- - `matrix: include:` section tests against supported Python versions (2.7, 3.5, 3.6 and 3.7)
+ - `matrix: include:` section
+   - tests against supported Python versions (2.7, 3.5 and 3.6)
      - all python versions run the `py-travis` tox test environment in the [`tox.ini`](https://github.com/nltk/nltk/blob/travis/tox.ini#L105) file
+   - tests against Python 3.6 for third-party tools APIs

  - `before_install:` section
    - checks the Java and Python version calling the `tools/travis/pre-install.sh` script
    - changes the permission for `tools/travis/coverage-pylint.sh` to allow it to be executable
+   - changes the permission for `tools/travis/third-party.sh` to allow it to be executable

  - `install` section
    - the `tools/travis/install.sh` installs the `pip-req.txt` for NLTK and the necessary python packages for CI testing
-   - the `tools/travis/third-party.sh` installs the Stanford NLP and SENNA third-party tools
    - install `tox` for testing

  - `py-travis` tox test environment generally
    - the `extras = all` dependencies in needed to emulate `pip install nltk[all]`, see https://tox.readthedocs.io/en/latest/config.html#confval-extras=MULTI-LINE-LIST
+   - for the `py-travis-third-party` build, it will run `tools/travis/third-party.sh` to install third-party tools (Stanford NLP tools and CoreNLP and SENNA)
    - calls `tools/travis/coverage-pylint.sh` shell script that calls the `nltk/nltk/test/runtests.py` with [`coverage`](https://pypi.org/project/coverage/) and
-   - calls `pylint`
+   - calls `pylint` # Currently, disabled because there's lots to clean...

    - before returning a `true` to state that the build is successful